Sharjeel Imam feels India should be an Islamic State: Delhi Police sources

 One of the lawyers said, "We are here to protest against those who talk about breaking the country.

 All lawyers are united against such traitors.
-He does not deserve to be outside jail.
+He does not deserve to be outside the jail.
 Strict action should be taken against him."